AnuradhaDev96/booktown/README.md

 You should have Flutter SDK version 3.22.3.
 Recommend fvm (flutter version manager) to install or flutter upgrade.

+# Feature
+## 1. Home page
+- Trigger search with keyboard search action and search icon button.
+- Show newly released books as default.

+## 2. Pagination
+- Pagination for default new books is enabled for scrolling.
+- Pagination for search results is done while scrolling.

 # Additional Features
 1. Optional Haptic feedbacks when displaying snack bars.
 2. Interceptors written for dio client